 Writing a Will : Before Divorce and After Marriage

 Before moving towards divorce, it is advisable to write a will to determine if you would want your spouse to benefit from your estate.
-Do not wait until a divorce has been finalize as it might be too late.
-If you die without a will before completion of your divorce proceeding, then your spouse would be able entitle to your estate, regardless if you want him/her to be.
-To know more about distribution of estate upon intestacy (without a will), click here.
+Do not wait until a divorce has been finalized as it might be too late.
+If you die without a will before completion of your divorce proceeding, then your spouse would be able entitled to your estate, regardless if you want him/her to be.

-A different situation applies if a judicial separation is obtained, instead of a decree nisi.
-After obtaining a judicial separation, a woman would be able to claim his husband's property, as his wife, if he dies intestate.
-However, a man would not be able to claim his wife's property if she dies intestate.
+A different situation applies if you are intending or in the process of applying for a judicial separation instead of filing of divorce petition.
+This is because, after obtaining a judicial separation order from the Court, a woman would be able to claim his husband's property, as his wife, if he dies intestate.
+However, the same does not apply to a man who would not be able to claim his wife's property (as she can claim his) if she dies intestate.

-If a will is made in contemplation of a marriage, and is expressly provided, then such will shall not revoke on the solemnization of that marriage.
+If a will is made in contemplation of marriage and is expressly provided, then such will shall not revoke on the solemnization of that marriage.

 Do always remember to keep your will up to date to reflect your real intention and to ensure those you love are protected.
-To speak to a lawyer on your estate planning, click here.
+To speak to a lawyer on your estate planning, click the button below.

 C-27-1 Level 27 Trillion No., 338, Jalan Tun Razak,50400 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur, Malaysia